defx/dynamo/README.md

 ## update

-the `update` config parameter can be used to supply a dictionary of named functions that will update state when invoked. these functions can be invoked as error handlers declared with `x-on` attributes, and also dispatched from (Middleware)[#middleware] functions (we will discuss these next).
+the `update` config parameter can be used to supply a dictionary of named functions that will update state when invoked. these functions can be invoked as error handlers declared with `x-on` attributes, and also dispatched from [Middleware](#middleware) functions (we will discuss these next).

 The most important thing to understand about update functions is: